 VLANs use bridges and switches, so broadcasts are more efficient because they go only to people in the VLAN, not everyone on the wire.
 Consequently, traffic across your routers is reduced, which means a reduction in router latency.
 You can configure your Firebox to act as a DHCP server for devices on the VLAN, or use DHCP relay with a separate DHCP server.

 You assign a VLAN to the Trusted, Optional, or External security zone.
 VLAN security zones correspond to aliases for interface security zones.
 For example, VLANs of type Trusted are managed by policies that use the alias Any-Trusted as a source or destination.
-VLANs of type External appear in the list of external interfaces when you configure policy-based routing.
+VLANs of type External appear in the list of external interfaces when you configure SD-WAN.

 VLAN Requirements and Restrictions